Rhodesian Armoured Corps: Interwar period

-In December 1948 the Southern Rhodesian Reconnaissance Regiment was reestablished as the Southern Rhodesian Armoured Car Regiment.
-Aside from a few Marmon Herringtons retained from wartime association with South Africa, 20 American T17E1 Staghounds – distinguished in Commonwealth service as the Staghound – were acquired.
-The Staghound was also of World War II vintage but remained ideally suited to local conflicts.
-It was swift, with a road speed hovering near ninety kilometres per hour, an excellent range of nearly eight hundred kilometres on one tank of fuel, and enough protection to withstand punishment from virtually all small arms.
-Directed by Lieutenant Colonel C.V.
-King, the regiment continued to undergo peace-time training but was largely inactive throughout the 1950s.
-In 1961, the Federation of Rhodesia and Nyasaland initiated a thorough reorganisation of the armed forces, and Southern Rhodesian Armoured Cars was reduced to a single squadron.
-Unit personnel initially shared a base with the Rhodesian Light Infantry near Bulawayo before being deployed to Ndola under the command of a Major P.F.
-Miller, where they remained throughout the Congo Crisis.
-During this period regimental colours in cerise and old gold were adopted, commemorating a longstanding affiliation with the 11th Hussars.
+After World War II, the SRRR was reorganised as an armoured car regiment equipped with T17E1 Staghound and Marmon Herrington armoured cars.
+It was renamed the Southern Rhodesian Armoured Car Regiment (SRACR) in December 1948.
+The regiment was led by Lieutenant Colonel C.V.
+King for much of the following decade, and although it continued to undergo periodic retraining sessions, it was largely inactive by the end of the 1950s.
+In 1961, the Federation of Rhodesia and Nyasaland initiated a thorough reorganisation of the armed forces, and the SRACR was incorporated into a single federal armoured car squadron.
+The SRACR shared a base with the RLI and was commanded by a Major P.F.
+Miller during this time.
+Due to the Congo Crisis in the neighbouring Democratic Republic of the Congo, the SRACR was briefly deployed to the Ndola for border security operations.
+During this period regimental colours in cerise and old gold were adopted, commemorating its longstanding affiliation with the 11th Hussars.
+At some point, the SRACR also received Ferret armoured cars to replace the ageing Marmon-Herrington.

-In December 1963 the federation was abolished and A Squadron disbanded, its assets evenly divided between the two larger successor states.
-28 Daimler Ferret scout cars were handed to Northern Rhodesia and later inherited by Zambia at independence.
-At least 10 Ferrets as well as all the remaining Staghounds were retained by Southern Rhodesia.
+In December 1963, the Federation of Rhodesia and Nyasaland was dissolved.
+The federal armoured squadron's assets were divided between Northern Rhodesia and Southern Rhodesia.
+Twenty-eight Ferrets were handed to Northern Rhodesia and later inherited by the new state of Zambia at independence.
+Ten Ferrets and twenty Staghounds were handed to Southern Rhodesia, which relegated them to storage.

-Southern Rhodesian armour spent two years in deep storage before 1 Reconnaissance Troop, Rhodesian Light Infantry, requested some Staghounds for "interest training".
-The armoured cars had already been marked for scrap, but days prior to Ian Smith's Unilateral Declaration of Independence the notion was revisited and reconnaissance men summoned for training on the Staghounds.
+The armoured cars spent two years in deep storage before 1 Reconnaissance Troop (1 RT), RLI, requested some Staghounds for "interest training".
+All the Staghounds had already been written off by the Southern Rhodesian government for scrap, but days prior to Ian Smith's Unilateral Declaration of Independence the notion was revisited and reconnaissance men summoned for training on the Staghounds.
 The RLI encountered severe difficulty in locating trained drivers – to say nothing of servicing their condemned vehicles, which had already been stripped of all salvageable crew equipment.
-Two were restored and driven under their own power to Kariba on 10 November 1965 to arrest possible incursions by Zambian troops.
-A few hours before UDI security forces began fortifying the airstrip, intending to deny it by force to incoming Royal Air Force Javelins.
+Two were restored and driven under their own power to Kariba on 10 November 1965 to help counter possible incursions by Zambian troops.
+A few hours before UDI, Rhodesian troops began fortifying the local airstrip, intending to deny it by force to incoming Royal Air Force Javelins.
 It was decided to salute the occasion by firing a symbolic 37mm round towards Zambia.
 Twelve solid shot armour-piercing shells were drawn, six to each working Staghound.
 Only one car fired successfully, destroying its elderly breech protector in the process.
-Both were returned to the Rhodesian Army motor pool in early 1966.
+Both were returned to the Rhodesian Army motor pool in early 1966 and did not see continued service.